Diversity, Equity, Inclusion and Access

 Every quarter, N.C.
 State Parks hosts career opportunities seminars, geared towards students and alumni of relevant degree programs to include Historically Black Colleges and Universities.

-We will update this website page when we schedule the next seminar.
-In the meantime, you can view the recording below from the second seminar that was hosted on March 25, 2021:
+You can view the recording below from the spring 2021 seminar that was hosted on March 25, 2021:

 Juneteenth video courtesy of the North Carolina Museum of History